freerange/site/soups/blog/tracing-the-git-history-of-a-ruby-method.md

 At the moment the code delves rather too deeply into the innards of the parser gem i.e. it calls `Parser::Source::Buffer#decompose_position` to determine the last line number of the method definition.
 It would probably be better to submit a patch to the parser gem to make the last line available directly on `Parser::Source::Buffer`.

 It might be nice to convert this tool a git extension.
-Simply renaming the binary to `git_method_log` would be enough to make it available as a `git method-log` command, but it might be nicer to extend the existing `git log` command itself with extra command line switches.
+Simply renaming the binary to `git_method_log` and ensuring it is present in the user's `PATH` would be enough to make it available as a `git method-log` command, but it might be nicer to extend the existing `git log` command itself with extra command line switches.

+## Feedback

+I'd love people to try out the tool and let me know what you think - you can add a comment below or add an issue to the [project on GitHub][method_log].

 ## Acknowledgments